Do not be conformed to this world but be transformed by the renewal of your mind. – Romans 12:2

 The Bishop Martin Marty Institute for the New Evangelization is an initiative of the Office of Adult Discipleship & Evangelization focused on providing Catholics opportunities to grow more deeply in their faith and on equipping them to share their faith with others.

 In conjunction with typical Adult Faith Formation which is offered in parishes throughout the academic year, Dr. Chris visits parishes around the diocese for open conversations with the local faithful about current topics concerning the faith.
-About once a month, Dr. Chris will visit a different region of the diocese to lead an open discussion on a topic requested by local Pastors.
+Dr. Chris visits different regions of the diocese to lead an open discussion on a topic requested by local Pastors.
 These conversations are generally held on Saturday mornings and are open to parishioners from any parish in the region.
-You can find a list of this year’s events on the Catholic Conversations page.
+You can find a list of this year’s events on Dr. Chris’s Events page.

 Interested in bringing a workshop to your parish?
 Dr. Chris will come to your parish and lead a workshop for your parishioners or parish staff.
 You can request a specialized topic or choose from a list of workshops that are already prepared.
 Click on the image below to view descriptions and previews of Dr. Chris’s most recent and most popular workshops.
 To schedule your workshop, please contact Dr. Chris.